-Our house is a very, very fine house.
-Jan Willem lights the Fire and Riet puts the flowers in the Vase that she bought today.
-The former house of Gust van Dijk in Tilburg centre, overlooking Tivoli park, is a welcoming and warm place where you enjoy a comfortable stay.
+‘My house is a very, very fine house.
+I’ll light the Fire and put the Flowers, that I bought Today, in a Vase’ by Cosby Stills Nash and Young a wonderful song.
+The former house of Gust van Dijk in Tilburg centre, which is overlooking Tivolipark, is a welcoming and warm place where you will enjoy a comfortable stay.

 B&B Tilburg Gust van Dijk